ECMA-262-3 in detail. Chapter 7.2. OOP: ECMAScript implementation.

 var a = new A();

-But, it is necessary to consider that the restored manually constructor property, in contrast with the lost original, has no attribute {DontEnum} and, as consequence, is enumerable in for..in loop over the A.prototype.
+Notice though that the restored manually constructor property, in contrast with the lost original, has no attribute {DontEnum} and, as consequence, is enumerable in the for..in loop over the A.prototype.

-With object’s prototype also sometimes there is a mess — it can be incorrectly treated as explicit reference of the function’s prototype property.
-Yes, really, it references the same object, as object’s [[Prototype]] property:
+Often prototype of an object is incorrectly confused with explicit reference to the prototype via the function’s prototype property.
+Yes, really, it references to the same object, as object’s [[Prototype]] property:

 a.[[Prototype]] ----> Prototype <---- A.prototype

-Moreover, as we saw in algorithm of creation of objects, [[Prototype]] is set to the same object as prototype property of the constructor function.
-However, changing prototype property of the constructor does not affect on a prototype of already created objects.
-Only the prototype property of the constructor is changed.
+However, replacing prototype property of the constructor does not affect the prototype of already created objects.
+It’s only the prototype property of the constructor that is changed!
 It means that new objects will have a new prototype.
-But already created objects (before the prototype property change), have reference to the old prototype and this reference cannot be changed anymore:
+But already created objects (before the prototype property was changed), have reference to the old prototype and this reference cannot be changed already:

 // was before changing of A.prototype